misbahulhoq/api-arbanpublicschool/readme.md

 - in /students route the client must provide these properties `name`, `uid`, `class`, `phone`, `fathersName`, `mothersName`.
 All of these are strings
 - Any invalid property related errors will be sent from the server, the client must handle those errors properly

+### /numbers [This route is for adding marks/numbers]

+#### Post methods

+- in /numbers route the client must provide uid, examCode, exam[e.g. 1st tutorial], an array of numbers which will contain multiple objects with key/value pairs.
+Each object will have 3 properties-> `sub` short for Subject, `fullMarks`, `obtMarks`
+- Exam codes and meanings are Year01 for First Tutorial, Year02 for First Semester, Year03 for Second Tutorial, Year04 for Second Semester, Year05 for Third Tutorial, Year06 for Third Semester.
+- In order to post a number the client must be a teacher.

+#### Get method(s)

+- in /number route the server sends all the numbers that are saved in the database.
+- To get all the numbers the client must be a teacher.